View additional articles on Cervelo Cycles bike models here.

 - Static 73 degree seat tube angle philosophy bridges all road frame sizes and offers small size frame options that fit different from any other production bike.
 Cervelo’s frame geometry tends to follow a very linear and smooth stack and reach progression across the sizes.

 - Looks.
 We’ll admit that aesthetics and emotion count for something and Cervelo makes fast and sexy looking bikes.

 Considerations of Cervelo Cycles:

 - Some Cervelo models can be more race oriented than some consumers want.
-Choose a model that makes sense for your use.
+Choose a model that makes sense for your use and fit needs.

 - Cervelo has markedly improved the fit of their bikes in recent years.
 This being said, there is not a single production bike company that fits everyone well.
 Cervelo bikes fit certain riding positions well and do not fit others.
 Get fit first and make sure a Cervelo fits you well before you get one.

 - If you want to use a tire that measures 35mm or wider, a Cervelo may not be your bike.
 C-Series bikes can accept tires up to 34mm of actual width (different from listed width, depending on the rim it is mounted).